 Any diet you are on will not work if you cannot calm down this autoimmune response first.

-This is a diagnostic indicator — is someone goes on Paleo and doesn’t lose weight.
+This is a diagnostic indicator – if someone goes on Paleo and doesn’t lose weight.
 This indicates all these other issues that could be going on as stated above – blood sugar regulation, thyroid, or adrenal.

 It is diagnostic if you eat a meal and get tired and/or crave sugar.
 If this is the case, you may have some insulin resistance issues (even if blood tests are normal).

 According to Dr. Kharrazian, the fix is to decrease (by half) the size of each meal.
 The inflammation is causing an insulin surge and your food (glucose) is not going into the cells.
 This causes the food to become triglycerides (high triglycerides are a clear indication of carbohydrate metabolism problems).
 Converting glucose to triglycerides is also a process that requires energy, so you feel tired.

 Eat smaller meals (more frequently) and figure out when and how much you can eat at each meal without getting tired.
 Eating fat can help stabilize the meal.
 But you also want to have a little fiber in the meal as well.